Procedure (for new applicants)

 - because you do not meet the admissions requirements of the Faculty/Institute/Center/School, you will be notified by the Faculty/Institute/Center/School.

-As soon as you have received the Confirmation of Enrollment, if you require a visa to enter Switzerland you must contact the Swiss representation in your country (the process takes roughly 12 weeks).
+As soon as you have received the Enrollment certificate, if you require a visa to enter Switzerland you must contact the Swiss representation in your country (the process takes roughly 12 weeks).
 Even if you are not a citizen of a country subject to visa requirements, you must initiate the process of requesting a residence permit before arriving in Switzerland by filling out an application at the diplomatic authority closest to your place of residence.

 Step 6: Enroll during the enrollment period

-Once you have obtained your student visa, if necessary, you must come on the date of your appointment to the hall of the Uni Dufour building (Rue du Général-Dufour 24) with the documents indicated on the Confirmation.
-You will specifically be asked to supply: your Confirmation of Enrollment; the original of your secondary school-leaving diploma (if applying to a bachelor's), the original of your university diploma (if applicable); an address in Switzerland, or in the neighbouring regions of France, valid during your studies at the University.
+Once you have obtained your student visa, if necessary, you must come on the date of your appointment to the hall of the Uni Dufour building (Rue du Général-Dufour 24) with the documents indicated on the Certificate.
+You will specifically be asked to supply: your Enrollment certificate; the original of your secondary school-leaving diploma (if applying to a bachelor's), the original of your university diploma (if applicable); an address in Switzerland, or in the neighbouring regions of France, valid during your studies at the University.

 When all formalities have been completed, you will receive: